GhizlaneBadaoui/4IR-crisis-management-app/README.md

 ## Exécution:
 - Once the application is running, you can access it on the Spring Boot server at `[http://localhost:8080]` using your web browser.
+- The code to be executed is in the `main` branch.
 - The login credentials for accessing the application are as follows: the email is `test` and the password is `123`.

 `NB : The connection to the database is established successfully using the INSA server.`